I don’t think “evil” is something that exists.

 This seems to indicate that any action we commit could have a near-infinite array of both positive and negative consequences.
 Indeed, each action, as well as each of the consequences which automatically follow from it, could seem either positive OR negative OR both from the perspective of the beings both observing and being affected by them (This has been recognized already for thousands of years by some cultures).

 So taking all this into account, how do we determine whether an action that affects others is morally right or wrong for us to engage in?
-Its simple: we must start by asking whether their are other beings who can feel pain who could become a victim of our actions.
-Since our actions could be seen as either positive or negative depending on who’s perspective they’re being seen from, it should need no explanation why we should be using the perspective of a potential victim as the measuring stick, and not the perspective of a potential victimizer.
+Its simple: we must start by asking whether their are other beings who can feel pain who could become victim of our immediate actions, or even whether we can predict an indirect link between the 2.
+Since our actions could be seen as either positive or negative depending on who’s perspective they’re being seen from, it should need no explanation why we should be using the perspective of a potential victim as the measuring stick for whether an action is harmful, and not the perspective of a potential victimizer.

-It’s not just the actions or the consequences which determine whether something is right or wrong, but our perspective on those actions and consequences.
+It’s not just the actions themselves or the consequences of those actions which determine whether we are morally blameworthy, but our perspective on those actions and consequences.
 So that is the ruling factor in whether we should commit an action or not; our own knowledge of whether or not we ourselves perceive our intent and our resultant action to be morally justifiable, based on whether we know if others may or may not be harmed by them unnecessarily.
 In other words, we must endeavor to commit only actions that have the best chance of causing the least harm through causing the least violations of the rights of others.

 In my estimation, this would indicate that the consequences of our actions have absolutely no bearing on our moral culpability.
 Our actions obviously need to follow logically from our intent, but only our intent means anything when we are determining whether an action fits within our notion of moral responsibility.
 In other words, only our intent, not the consequences of our actions, should give someone the ability to morally blame us or morally praise us.